sridurgeshv/April-Challenge/README.md

 ## 🌟 Problem Statement

 During natural disasters, timely information and clear evacuation guidance can mean the difference between life and death.
-SafeRoute addresses this critical need by providing an all-in-one solution that helps users:
+SafeRoute addresses this critical need by providing an all-in-one solution.
+The key features include:

 - Automatic location detection.
 - Can check global disasters happening or happened all around the world as well as can also check if your in a safe zone in the map itself.